Skip to main content

 A part of me wanted to write one evening, but I felt that it would be more than I could handle.
 It would feel more stressful than relaxing — and that is everything I do not want this blog to be.

-It means that a lot is happening.
+It means everything is happening.

 For those who stay silent here, reading my texts, I want you to know this: I will stay with you.
 I will be here for you.